nicalin/nicalin.github.io/index.md

 show_tile: false
 ---

 Hi there :) My name is Yi-Chien Lin and I'm from Taiwan.
-Currently, I am doing my Ph.D. degree in Linguistics at the Ohio State Unviersity - Columbus.
+Currently, I am doing my Ph.D. degree in Linguistics at the <a href="https://linguistics.osu.edu/">Ohio State Unviersity - Columbus</a>.